MANAGEMENT &

-Shiksha Kendra (ZSK) and Rajya Shiksha Kendra (RSK).
-The entire
+Project Office (Zila Shiksha Kendra) and Rajya Shiksha Kendra

-set up for the implementation of SSA is shown in the flow chart
+(RSK).
+The entire set up for the implementation of SSA is shown in

 The